iotaledger/qupla/README.md

     <module> is the name of the folder that contains the imported module source files
     Note that only a single import statement is necessary within a module due to the gathering of all sources within a module into a single code tree.
-    Duplicate imports will be ignored anyway.
+    Duplicate imports will be ignored.
     When imported modules define identical entity names any definition within the current module takes precedence.
 Explicit entity name resolution can be achieved by explicityly providing the desired module name.